When you're working with text in Excel, you'll frequently need to change case.

 In column D, I'll add a formula that capitalizes the first name using the UPPER function.
-The UPPER function takes just one argument, the text you want in upper case.
-When I add the formula and copy it down, we get all first names in uppercase text.
+The UPPER function takes just one argument: the text you want in upper case.
+When I add the formula and copy it down, we'll get all first names in uppercase text.

-What if you need both first and last names in uppercase?
-To do that, you just need to concatenate the first and last names, with a space, inside inside the UPPER function.
+What if you need both first and last names in upper case?
+To do that, you just need to concatenate the first and the last names with a space inside the UPPER function.

 This formula can be as flexible as you need.
-For example, I can easily reverse the names, and add a comma between them, instead of a space.
+For example, I can easily reverse these names and add a comma between them, instead of a space.

 In column E, let's convert the names to lower case using the LOWER function.
-Just like UPPER, you only need to provide a single argument -- the text you want in lower case.
+Just like the UPPER function, you only need to provide a single argument: the text you'd like in lower case.

 To take this example a bit further, let's assume you need to create an email address for each person in the list, using first and last names, separated by a period.

-Now I can assemble the email address inside the LOWER function.
-Once I add the names, I need to add the "@", and the domain.
+Now I can assemble the email address using a formula.
+Once I add the names, I need to add the "@" symbol and the domain.

 Finally, let's try out the PROPER function.
 The PROPER function capitalizes the first letter only of each word you provide.
-It just takes one argument, and it will it will always convert all text to lower case before capitalizing, so it doesn't matter if the text you provide is uppercase , lowercase, or any combination of the two.
+It just takes one argument, and it will always convert all text to lower case before capitalizing, so it doesn't matter if the text you provide is upper case, lower case, or any combination of the two.

 Using PROPER, I can simply concatenate the first and last names with a space and get a full name that uses standard capitalization.